Table of Contents

 What are treatment options and home remedies for a scabies infestation?

 Curing scabies is rather easy with the administration of prescription scabicide drugs.
-There are no approved over-the-counter preparations that have been proved to be effective in eliminating scabies.
+There are no approved over-the-counter preparations that have been proved to be effective in eliminating scabies, and home remedies are not effective.
 The following steps should be included in the treatment of scabies:

 - Apply a mite-killer like permethrin (Elimite).
 These creams are applied from the neck down, left on overnight, then washed off.
 This application is usually repeated in seven days.
 Permethrin is approved for use in people 2 months of age and older and is considered to be the safest and most effective treatment for scabies.

 - An alternative treatment is 1 ounce of a 1% lotion or 30 grams of cream of lindane, applied from the neck down and washed off after approximately eight hours.
 Since lindane can cause seizures when it is absorbed through the skin, it should not be used if skin is significantly irritated or wet, such as with extensive skin disease, rash, or after a bath.
 As an additional precaution, lindane should not be used in pregnant or nursing women, the elderly, people with skin sores at the site of the application, children younger than 2 years of age, or people who weigh less than 110 pounds.
 Lindane is not a first-line treatment and is only recommended if patients cannot tolerate other therapies or if other therapies have not been effective.
 Resistance to this medication has also been frequently reported.